 In February 2015, the ISO, after working with stakeholders, implemented improvements to the processes for evaluating the interconnection of ETUs and to incorporate ETUs into the Forward Capacity Market.
 ETUs are transmission lines funded by private parties—not through regional cost-sharing.
 While not necessary from a reliability standpoint, they can help enhance generator deliverability or facilitate the integration of renewable resources, such as remote wind resources, by enhancing portions of the grid.

 A new “clustering” methodology will also go into effect in 2018 that allows interconnection requests from multiple generators and ETUs to be studied together.
 This will help move forward the requests in northern and western Maine, where thousands of megawatts of proposed new resources, mostly wind, are seeking to interconnect to the regional grid.
 It may also help generators save on interconnection costs.

-As of April 12, 2018, 18 ETUs were in the queue, totaling over 15,000 MW of potential transfer capability.
+As of January 2019, 17 ETUs were in the queue, totaling nearly 14,000 MW of potential transfer capability.
 They would deliver power primarily from large-scale hydro resources in eastern Canada and wind resources in northern New England.